trustgrid/docs/content/en/docs/nodes/appliances/datastore/mkdir/index.md

 ![img](mkdir.png)

 {{<alert color="info">}}
-The destination where the directory will be created can be changed by selecting a particular directory as the parent from the [File Explorer]({{<ref "docs/nodes/datastore" >}}) side bar.
+The destination where the directory will be created can be changed by selecting a particular directory as the parent from the [File Explorer]({{<ref "docs/nodes/appliances/datastore" >}}) sidebar.
 {{</alert>}}

 ![img](mkdir_config.png)